 Weight Bags to Anchor Portable Tower

 Finally, we added a set of weight bags to securely anchor the tower when it is set up in a portable environment.
-These bags are filled with crushed stone and fasten to the legs of the Glen Martin tower with velcro straps.
+These bags are filled with crushed stone and fastened to the legs of the Glen Martin tower with velcro straps.

 LEO Pack Antenna Parts

 With the tower and rotator elements complete, we turned our attention to the assembly of the M2 LEO Pack.
 The LEO pack consists of two circularly polarized yagis for the 2m and 70 cm bands.
 The 2m Yagi is an M2 Systems 2MCP8A which has 8 elements (4 horizontal and 4 vertical) and provides 9.2 dBic of forward gain.
 The 70 cm Yagi is an M2 Systems 436CP16 with 16 elements (8 horizontal and 8 vertical) and provides 13.3 dBic of forward gain.
-Both Yagi’s are meant to be rear mounted on an 8.5′ aluminum cross boom which is included in the LEO Pack.
+Both Yagi’s are meant to be rear-mounted on an 8.5′ aluminum cross boom which is included in the LEO Pack.
 The picture above shows all of the parts for the two antennas before assembly.
-It took us about a 1/2 day to assemble and test the antennas and both produced the specified SWR performance when assembled and test in clear surroundings.
+It took us about a 1/2 day to assemble and test the antennas and both produced the specified SWR performance when assembled and tested in clear surroundings.

 Assembled LEO Pack on Portable Tower

 The picture above shows the assembled LEO pack on the portable tower.
-We attached a short 28″ piece of mast material to the cross boom as a counterweight to provide better overall balance and to minimize strain on the elevation rotator.
+We attached a short 28″ piece of mast material to the cross boom as a counterweight to provide better overall balance and minimize strain on the elevation rotator.
 The antennas and the two outer sections of the mast can be easily removed to transport the antenna system.

 2m Circularly Polarized Yagi Feed Point

-The LEO Pack yagis achieve circular polarization via a matching network which drives the vertical and horizontal sections of the antennas with a 90-degree phase shift.
+The LEO Pack yagis achieve circular polarization via a matching network that drives the vertical and horizontal sections of the antennas with a 90-degree phase shift.
 The phase shift (and a final 50-ohm match) is achieved using 1/4 wave delay lines made of coax cables.
 We configured our antennas for right-hand circular polarization.
 The choice between right and left-hand circular polarization is not a critical one in our LEO satellite application as most LEO satellites are not circularly polarized.
-The advantage of circular polarization in our application is the minimization of spin fading effects.
+The advantage of circular polarization in our application is the minimization of spin-fading effects.

 Green Heron RT-21 AZ/EL Rotator Controller

 The final step in the construction of our antenna system was to add the rotator controller and test the computer aiming system.
 We have had very good results using Green Heron Engineering rotator controllers in our home station so we selected their RT-21 AZ/EL rotator controller for this application.
 The RT-21 AZ/EL rotator controller is really two rotator controllers in a single box.
-The rotator control parameters such as minimum and maximum rotator speed, ramp, offset, over travel and others can be independently set for each rotator.
+The rotator control parameters such as minimum and maximum rotator speed, ramp, offset, over travel, and others can be independently set for each rotator.

 Rotator Test Using MacDoppler

 The RT-21 AZ/EL Rotator Controller connects to our computer via a pair of USB cables.
 We run Green Heron’s GH Tracker software on our MacBook Air laptop to manage the computer side of the rotator controller and to provide a UDP protocol interface to the MacDoppler tracking software.
-The picture above shows the test setup used to verify the computer controlled antenna pointing system.
+The picture above shows the test setup used to verify the computer-controlled antenna pointing system.